Phase Boundary of Nuclear Matter in Magnetic Field: Introduction: QCD Phases in a Magnetic Field

 On the other hand, QCD phase diagram under extreme conditions, such as temperature, density and external fields, has been a longstanding hot issue.
 Particular to our interest is the magnetic field given its relevance in neutron stars and heavy-ion collision experiments.
 In a magnetic field, there are a couple of different ways for baryons to emerge with topological charges.
 The first homotopy group features the chiral soliton lattices (CSL) that is an array of solitons made of the neutral pion $\pi^0$ \cite{Son:2007ny, Eto:2012qd, Brauner:2016pko,Brauner:2017uiu,Brauner:2017mui,Brauner:2023ort} or $\eta$ (or $\eta^\prime$) meson \cite{Huang:2017pqe, Nishimura:2020odq,Chen:2021aiq, Eto:2021gyy,Eto:2023rzd}, or their mixture as a quasicrystal \cite{Qiu:2023guy}.\footnote{ CSLs were also proposed in QCD-like theory such as $SU(2)$ QCD, vector-like gauge theories \cite{Brauner:2019rjg,Brauner:2019aid} and supersymmetric QCD~\cite{Nitta:2024xcu}. } Thermal fluctuations enhance their stability~\cite{Brauner:2017uiu,Brauner:2017mui,Brauner:2021sci,Brauner:2023ort}.
 In the common magnetic field, captured by the third homotopy group are domain-wall (DW) Skyrmions \cite{Eto:2023lyo,Eto:2023wul,Eto:2023tuu,Amari:2024mip,Amari:2024fbo}, vortex Skyrmions \cite{Qiu:2024zpg}, (magnetized) Skyrmion crystals \cite{Kawaguchi:2018fpi,Chen:2021vou, Evans:2022hwr,Evans:2023hms} and baryonic tubes \cite{Canfora:2018rdz,Canfora:2020kyj, Cacciatori:2021neu}, among others.

 The Wess-Zumino-Witten (WZW) term matching anomaly at low energy \cite{Son:2004tq,Son:2007ny} plays a crucial role to realize these states as ground states.
 Particularly worth reviewing is the $\pi^0$ CSL, the lightest mesonic soliton configuration that arises in a baryon-rich context.
 It takes up the ground state under the condition of an external magnetic field larger than the critical value \cite{Son:2007ny,Brauner:2016pko}

-as plotted in the orange (solid annexed with dotted, whose connotation would be detailed later) curve in fig.~\ref{fig:phase}, the low energy hadronic phase diagram in terms of baryon chemical potential $\mu_{\text{B}}$ and magnetic field $B$.
-For the record, $f_\pi$ is the pion decay constant and $m_\pi$ is the effective pion mass.
-As a consequence of the WZW term, a single chiral soliton carries the baryon number $e B/2\pi$ per unit surface area, and if we cut a surface of the area $2\pi/eB$ it is a fermion \cite{Amari:2024fbo}.
-Moreover, in a region of the CSL with higher density/larger magnetic field (above the green curve in fig.~\ref{fig:phase}), Skyrmions appear on top of the chiral solitons to form a composite state, called DW Skyrmions \cite{Nitta:2012wi,Nitta:2012rq,Gudnason:2014nba, Gudnason:2014hsa}, as the ground state referred to as DW Skyrmion (DWSk) phase \cite{Eto:2023lyo,Eto:2023wul,Eto:2023tuu,Amari:2024mip,Amari:2024fbo}.
+Among it, $f_\pi$ is the pion decay constant and $m_\pi$ is the effective pion mass.
+As a consequence of the WZW term, a single chiral soliton carries the baryon number $e B/2\pi$ per unit surface area.
+And if we cut a surface of the area $2\pi/eB$ in the CSL it contains a fermion \cite{Amari:2024fbo}.
+Moreover, within the CSL phase at higher density/larger magnetic field , Skyrmions appear on top of the lattice to form a composite state, called DW Skyrmions \cite{Nitta:2012wi,Nitta:2012rq,Gudnason:2014nba, Gudnason:2014hsa}, with the corresponding ground state referred to as DW Skyrmion (DWSk) phase \cite{Eto:2023lyo,Eto:2023wul,Eto:2023tuu,Amari:2024mip,Amari:2024fbo}.
 Intriguingly, a single DW Skyrmion carries the baryon number two and has the nature of a boson \cite{Amari:2024fbo}.